joeldbirch/superfish/README.md

 - Full CSS refactor for easier customisation.
 Supports unlimited levels of nested submenus.
 - Full support for touch devices.
 Android browsers, iOS Safari, IE9 on Windows Phone 7, Windows 8 IE10 with touchscreen.
 Touch to open submenus, touch again to follow the link.
 Be sure to include hoverIntent for widest support.
 - iOS Safari submenus can now be closed and its pesky hover state is now properly reset after using the browser's "back" button.
+- Supersubs plugin replaced by a couple of lines of CSS.
+The width of each submenu will be determined by its widest child list item.
+To disable, just remove the `white-space` rule in the main CSS file.